 El Drac: The Mosaic Mascot of Guëll

 Gaudí’s mosaic work is a principal feature of the park.
-The central and most photographed piece is this multicoloured mosaic salamander, also known as ‘el drac’ (the dragon).
-Some silly criminals vandalised the drac in 2007 (poor schlump).
+The central and most popular location in the park is this multicoloured mosaic salamander.
+This creature also has a playful nickname that’s easy to remember: ‘el drac’ (the dragon).
+Unfortunately, some silly criminals vandalised the drac in 2007 (poor schlump).
 Thankfully, the mosaic mascot has since been restored to its former glory.
 The salamander also seems to double as a slobbering kind of fountain, as you may notice by the slight trickle of water.

 The salamander is located in front of the Sala Hipóstila and faces the main entrance.
 Sticking your hand in its moist mouth probably won’t hurt (much), but it is strictly forbidden to climb the dragon!
 I witnessed how a feisty boy was nearly dragged away by one of the guards.